benkiefer/ember-cli-gradle-plugin/README.md

 The plugin expects that you have a global install of npm, bower, and ember cli, which you would need if you were going to run a CLI project.

+Note: This plugin uses the Distribution plugin under the hood to create its zip artifact, so it will inherit tasks from that plugin.

 ## Usage
 ---------